Use This Flow Chart for Selecting Italian Red Wines

 Dolcetto

-Drink By: Typically within the first 3 years.
+Drink By: Typically within the first three years.

 18,000 Acres – Piedmont – A deeply colored red wine with high tannins but lower acidity.
 Dolcetto is one of the easiest wines to drink immediately instead of after several years of cellaring.
 This wine is made mostly in Piedmont, although it grows in Lombardy too.
-It can commonly be found by these names:
+It’s commonly found by these names:

 • Dogliani